scalableinternetservices/ucsb_website/_slide_src/02_http_and_html.md

 * __200 OK__: The requested resource is being returned.
-* __301 Moved Permanently__: The resource has been moved and the browser should always use the new url provided via the `Location: http://...` header.
+* __301 Moved Permanently__: The resource has been moved and the browser should always use the new URL provided via the `Location: http://...` header.
 * __302 Found__: The resource can be found at another location.
 * __304 Not Modified__: Useful with `HEAD` requests containing a cache header (e.g., `If-Modified-Since`) to see if a `GET` request is needed.